Christ-Mind-Teachings/cmi-acol/_course/chap18.md

 encircling the globe.
 I am among those whose hand you hold.
 All are linked, even if each one is not holding the hand of every other one.
-If one link in the chain were to be removed, the chain would no longer form a circle but would fall, each end suspended in space.
+If one link in the chain were to be removed, the chain would no longer form a circle but would *fall*, each end suspended in space.
 The chain would now be a line seeming to go from here to there, instead of enclosing and encompassing everything.
 The separation assumes that you can break the chain.
 This would be as impossible as it would be for me to let go of your hand.

 18.3 Now imagine further that this chain is keeping the Earth in its orbit.
 It is obvious that the Earth falling out of orbit would cause dire consequences of a universal nature.
 It is simply less obvious that you are part of what has established and keeps a universal order, part of a whole that would be a completely different whole without your presence, just as the universe would be a completely different universe without the presence of the Earth.

 18.4 Yet this is, in effect, what you think you have done.
 You think that you have changed the nature of the universe and made it possible for life to exist separately and alone with no relationship, no connection, no unity with the whole.
 This you have not done.
-You have not fallen from unity.
-You have not fallen from God.
+You have not *fallen* from unity.
+You have not *fallen* from God.

 18.5 This chain I have described helps you to imagine the place I hold for you, as you held mine when I entered the world in physical form.
 Even if it is just an illustration, it illustrates that none of us leave wholeness or each other.

 18.6 While you have been taught that you are not your body, it is impossible for you to deny the body here.
 Yet you can change the